rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 Another way in which static variables are different from constants is that static variables can be mutable.
 Both accessing and modifying mutable static variables is unsafe.
-Listing 19-10 shows how to declare, access, and modify a mutable static variable named `COUNTER`:
+[Listing 19-10][Listing-19-10] shows how to declare, access, and modify a mutable static variable named `COUNTER`:

 <span class="filename">Filename: src/main.rs</span>